MadJavaProgramming/ExtraChallenges/MethodPractice/README.md

 **Tip** Compile and run often so that you don't end up with large blocks of code to debug!

-This extra credit exercise should be treated as project work: it should be completed independently.

-To submit your work for grading, zip up your projects directory and send it to your instructor (by Slack) along with screenshots of the output from your completed test class.
+To submit your work for feedback, zip up your projects directory and send it to your instructor (by Slack) along with screenshots of the output from your completed test class.

-This extra credit exercise will be accepted until March 14, 2021 at 9:00 p.m.